-Our utilization analysis has revealed that we do a good job reaching out to diverse populations; however, we must still continue to monitor carefully our underutilization of females and minorities on our campus (NOTE: For a more detailed look at the specific numbers of underutilizations, please see Section VIII C, pages 18 and 19 of this document).
+Our underutilization analysis reveals improvement, but that there is still more work to be done.
+We must continue to monitor, our underutilization of females and minorities on our campus.
+(NOTE: For a more detailed look at the specific numbers of underutilization, please see Section VIII, pages 18 through 24 of this document).
 We have set goals to remedy all underutilization by the year 2010, that is, through our recruitment and promotion during the next 3 years.
-We hope that with a continued concerted effort, we can eliminate the overall underutilization by next year's reporting.
+We hope that with a continued concerted effort, we can continue to reduce the overall underutilization by next year's reporting.